syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Getting-Started.md

 ### Additional Step for UWP

-This step is required only if application is deployed in Release mode with .NET native tool chain enabled and it is for resolving the known Framework issue “Custom controls not rendering in Release mode” in UWP platform.
-Initializing the SfAutoComplete assembly at OnLaunched overridden method of App class in UWP project is the suggested workaround.
+This step is required only if the application is deployed in Release mode with .NET native tool chain enabled and it is for resolving the known Framework issue “Custom controls not rendering in Release mode” in UWP platform.
+Initializing the SfAutoComplete assembly at OnLaunched overridden method of the App class in UWP project is the suggested workaround.
 And the code example is shown below:

 {% highlight C# %}